Budibase/website/content/blog/how-to-make-a-web-app/index.md

 1. Server Pages (Multiple Page Application)
 2. Single Page Application

-“But isn’t this the front end?” - I hear you say.
+“But isn’t this the frontend?” - I hear you say.
 Yes!
 But your choice will affect how you develop your backend.

-The primary jobs of the backend will be to
+The primary jobs of the backend will be to:

-*   Provide HTTP endpoints for your front end, which allow it to operate on your data.
+*   Provide HTTP endpoints for your frontend, which allow it to operate on your data.
 E.g. Create, Read, Update and Delete (“CRUD”) records.
-*   Authenticate users (verify they are who they say they are: aka log them in.
+*   Authenticate users (verify they are who they say they are: aka log them in).
 *   Authorization.
 When a logged in user makes a request, the backend will determine whether they are allowed (authorized) to perform the requested action.
-*   Serve the front end
+*   Serve the frontend

 If you have chosen Server Pages, your backend will also be generating your frontend and serving it to your user.

-With a single page app, the backend will simple serve your static front end files (i.e. your “Single Page” and it’s related assets).
+With a single page app, the backend will simply serve your static frontend files (i.e. your “Single Page” and it’s related assets).

 When choosing your backend: